Vanessa-project/Experiment/index.md

 Thank you for participating in the study by Lars Schlereth and Vanessa Schoeller from the University of Regensburg.
-With your participation in this study, you support our research on pro-environmental decision-making.
+With your participation in this study, you support our research on environmental decision-making.

-On this page, you find information about the total amount of carbon emissions that was eliminated by this study, as well as a donation receipt.
+On this page, you find information on the total amount of carbon emissions that was eliminated in the course of this study, as well as a donation receipt.

 ## Donation receipt